Renovating a property overseas is something many of us dream about.

 If you’re in the market for a fixer-upper overseas, it’s important to keep in mind the following…

-As with any real estate purchase, location is the #1 priority.
+As with any real estate purchase, location is your top priority.
 It’s the only attribute of the property that you can’t change.
 Location is especially important with a restoration project where you intend to sell at a profit.
 At resale time, buyers will overlook a multitude of sins for a good location.

-Unless you’re staying in the home forever, do your best to imagine who your resale buyer might be.
+Unless you’re planning to stay in the home forever, do your best to imagine who your resale buyer might be.
 If you plan to rent the property out, identify your target renter.
-If your resale buyer will likely be a retiree, you’ll make different choices than if it were a family with children… both in the work you do, and in the location you pick.
+If your resale buyer will likely be a retiree, you’ll make different choices than if it were a family with children… both in the work you do and in the location you pick.

 If the property is for you, make sure you’re happy with proximity to entertainment and public transportation, as well as the level of noise and activity nearby.

 Verify that the house is structurally sound where it counts.
-Problems with things like the foundation, structural members, or termite-damaged framing may be too expensive to make it a viable property.
+Problems with things like the foundation, structural members, or termite-damaged framing may be too expensive to make it a viable investment.

 In fact, the perfect fixer-upper (with the most upside potential) will have a solid structure but horrible curb appeal… in an otherwise attractive neighborhood.

-4) Set your target budget in accordance with the surrounding market.
+4. Set your target budget in accordance with the surrounding market.

-Let’s say that you want to buy a house for US$50,000, then invest another US$50k, and ultimately sell it for US$150,000 (a reasonable expectation for profit margin).
+Let’s say that you want to buy a house for US$50,000, then invest another US$50,000 on renovation work, and ultimately sell it for US$150,000 (a reasonable expectation for profit margin).
 Make sure the other homes in the neighborhood are selling in the same range.

 In the United States and Canada, wood is cheap and plentiful.
-But in most of Latin America lumber is expensive, and rarely used as a bulk building material.
-To keep the cost down (and get a solid home) plan on using masonry… save the wood for trim.
+But, in most of Latin America, lumber is expensive and rarely used as a bulk building material.
+To keep the cost down (and get a solid home), plan on using masonry for the construction and saving the wood for trim.